 Test, research and keep learning

 Start small and grow your presence as you’re able.
 You do not have to work through all of the tools available; choose one that you can adequately monitor, work through and build.
 If that’s Google to start, great!
-A few others tips to keep in mind as you continue to grow in SEO:
+A few other tips to keep in mind as you continue to grow in SEO:

 - Social media channels are search engines, too.
 Consider using keyword phrases in your organic social media posts so you begin to appear in search there